top of page

 CHICK CARE TIPS & POLICIES

 CONGRATULATIONS on your decision to raise chicks!
+Note the Sexing Accuracy rates on the FAQ page (90% for most breeds).
 Chicks are very entertaining to watch, and of course they simply ooze cuteness.
 You will see that even as chicks, they will have their own little personalities.
 That said, chicks can get into all sorts of trouble (think toddlers), and require attention and care.
 Here are some tips to get your chicks to the next stage, pullets!

 Tip: Even though your chicks will be at least 1 week old when you get them, you will want someone to be home with them the majority of the day during the first day or two to monitor them for their transition and temperature.
 Even after the first two days, you will want someone to check in on the chicks during the day!
 Chicks can spill and fall into water, get too hot, potentially jump out, and if they are chilly at all, they can crush their friends by piling and smothering them.